-The following will help you to evaluate memory care communities, along with a comprehensive list of questions to ask as you do your research and make your assessments.
+The following will help you to evaluate memory care communities, along with a comprehensive list of questions to ask as you do your research and make your initial memory care assessment .

 Start with your online research to narrow down your options and make a short list of communities to visit.
 You should plan on visiting at least three memory care communities, and you may want to take a look at several more.

-The vibe of a memory care community can vary greatly depending on when you visit.
+The vibe of a memory care community can vary greatly depending on the staff member and when you visit.

 Each memory care community is unique, and you'll get a feeling for the personality of each place as you visit.
 Some key characteristics to look out for are:

 At times residents may wander or lose sight of where they are.
-Some questions to think about is does the facility have the doors locked in case your loved one wanders?
-Is the building standalone or is it attached to another?
+Some question to think about is doing the facility have the doors locked in case your loved one wander.
+Is the building standalone, or is it attached to another assisted living facility?
 Are there outside grounds that your loved one can visit safely?

 Familiarity makes a big difference in the happiness of dementia residents, so find out what lengths you can go to in making your loved one feel comfortable.
 Can they bring in their own furniture?
 Hang pictures on the walls?
 Use their own linens?
 Are they allowed to bring in a pet?
 If so, what restrictions are there on the size of the pet (and is there an extra charge?

-Do residents have private bathrooms, or do they have to share bathrooms with other residents?
+Do residents have private bathrooms, or do they have to share bathrooms with the same staff members other residents?
 Are there TVs in every room, and is cable or satellite service provided?
 Is there an emergency response system provided in each room?

-AARP outlined the benefits that exercise offers for patients with memory care diagnoses.
-While exercise regimens may look different in a memory care community - for example dancing, chair-based programs or even working with a ball, you'll want to look for the daily programs that support movement.
+AARP has outlined the benefits that exercise offers for patients with memory care diagnoses.
+While exercise regimens may look different in a memory care community - for example, dancing, chair-based programs, or even working with a ball - you'll want to look for the daily programs that support the movement.

 Will the memory care community provide you with regular reports (oral or written) on your loved one?
 Will you have a single contact person who keeps you apprised of your loved one?
-Will the community contact you in case of emergency?
+Will the dementia care community contact you in case of an emergency?
 What types of emergencies?

-If you decide to tour assisted living, you can find more questions to ask here.
+If you decide to tour assisted living facilities, you can find more questions to ask here.
 Keep adding to your list and keep track of the answers you receive on your tour.